softways1/INT332/README.md

-Weekiwise Notest for Devops with Question and solutions.
+Weekwise Notes for Devops with Question and solutions.